itsashishupadhyay/encrypt_decrypt_AES/README.md

 3. **Automatic Verification**:
    - After encryption, automatically decrypts the file to verify integrity
    - Creates a decrypted file with `_decrypted` suffix for verification

+### Decryption Process

+1. **Key and IV Input**:
+   - User provides the encryption key and IV from the saved key file (`aes_key<bits>.txt`)
+   - Both must be in hexadecimal format
+   - Key can be 32, 48, or 64 hex characters (16, 24, or 32 bytes for AES-128/192/256)
+   - IV must be exactly 32 hex characters (16 bytes)

+2. **File Decryption**:
+   - Reads the encrypted file
+   - Decrypts data using AES-CBC mode with the provided key and IV
+   - Writes decrypted data to output file with `_decrypted` suffix
+   - Output is placed in the same directory as the input file (or custom directory if `-o` is used)

+3. **Validation**:
+   - Validates key and IV format before attempting decryption
+   - Ensures key length matches AES requirements
+   - Verifies IV is exactly 16 bytes

 ### Key File Format